-The Drake Bay port of call is at the Marenco private reserve.
+The Drake Bay Cruise Port is at the Marenco private reserve.
 There is no dock so the ship uses its Zodiacs to get passengers ashore on a wet beach landing.
 Figure you will get wet up to your knees.
 The water in the area is very choppy.

 Watch a destination video.